 Vaz: What representations [Hodge’s] Department received about the link between violent video games and the actions of their users in each of the last five years?

-This review is considering the effectiveness and adequacy of existing measures to help prevent children from being exposed to harmful or inappropriate material in video games and on the internet, and to make recommendations for improvements
+is considering the effectiveness and adequacy of existing measures to help prevent children from being exposed to harmful or inappropriate material in video games and on the internet, and to make recommendations for improvements or additional action.

 Vaz: What factors are taken into account before a video game is released for sale?